monch1962/kube-local-env/README.md

 ---

-### (optional) Run an Ollama LLM server & web UI
+### (optional) Run an Ollama LLM server with OpenWebUI

 Running your own Ollama server & web UI is becoming a fairly common use case.

+If you were previously running a pod named `ollama-web` let's delete it so we can start with a clean slate:
+- `podman pod rm ollama-web`

 First set up a pod to contain all the comtainers.
-This allows us to manage both the Ollama server & the web UI together, as it probably doesn't make sense to manage them separately:
+This allows us to manage both the Ollama server & the OpenWeb UI together, as it probably doesn't make sense to manage them separately:
 - `podman pod create --label ollama-web --name ollama-web -p 11434:11434 -p 3000:8080`

+Note that the above command will lead to Open WebUI being exposed on TCP/3000; if you wish to use a different port, then change the `3000` in the above line to a different value

 Next set up the Ollama container inside the pod, and start serving a LLM:
 - `podman run --pod ollama-web -d --name ollama -v ollama_volume:/root/.ollama ollama/ollama:latest`